Tag Archives: Exploring Coney Island

 https://wordpress.com/post/diningonashoestringinnyc.wordpress.com/5220

-I had a busy day running around Newark and then Brooklyn visiting both the Newark Museum and Coney Island.
+In 2017 before I left for Brooklyn, I had a busy day running around Newark and then in Brooklyn visiting both the Newark Museum and Coney Island.
 I love how everything gets planned on the same day.
-Everyone is preparing for the Solar Eclipse on Monday, so both the Newark Museum and the American Museum of Natural History are getting ready for the viewings.
+Everyone was preparing for the Solar Eclipse on Monday, so both the Newark Museum and the American Museum of Natural History are getting ready for the viewings.
 So I stopped at the Newark Museum first today to see what they were planning knowing that New York was going to be very busy.

 The Newark Museum is running a series of members mornings with a early morning tour of the museum and a light breakfast that seems to be catching on with the membership.
 We had a early morning tour of the kinetic sculpture of Uram Choe, a Korean artist who specializes in metal working sculptures that move on motion.
 His one piece upstairs in the Asian galleries opens up like the sun would in the morning and his downstairs on the second floor piece is a serpent eating itself, which is based on an old legend.